High5Apps/ACActionCable/README.md

     }
 }
 ```
+Subscriptions are resubscribed on reconnection, so beware that `.confirmSubscription` may be called multiple times per subscription.

 ### Register your [`Decodable`](https://developer.apple.com/documentation/foundation/archives_and_serialization/encoding_and_decoding_custom_types) messages
 ACActionCable automatically decodes your models.
 For example, if your server broadcasts the following message: